 Submission of performance measures data is not required for the application.
 Instead, applicants should discuss in their application their proposed methods for collecting data for performance measures.
-Please refer to the section "What an Application Should Include" (below) for additional information.
+Refer to the section "What an Application Should Include" on page 17 for additional information.

-BJA Performance Measures:
+BJA Performance Measures

-To assist in fulfilling DOJ's responsibilities under GPRA, applicants that receive funding under this solicitation must provide data that measure the results of their work.
+To assist in fulfilling the Department's responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
 Any award recipient will be required, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
 Performance measures for this program are being finalized.
 Below, BJA has listed the program objectives and sample performance measures.
 BJA will determine whether additional or different measures will be required prior to awarding grants: